speakeztech/FlexGrid/README.md

 This is functional reactive programming—the same model that powers every spreadsheet's recalculation engine.
 When cell A1 changes, only cells that depend on A1 recompute.
 The dependency graph determines evaluation order automatically.

+### Calculation Logging

+The [CalcLog](src/FlexGrid/CalcLog.fs) module provides tracing of the reactive evaluation cascade.
+When enabled, it logs:

+- Input value changes
+- Formula evaluation start/completion
+- The propagation of changes through dependent cells

+This makes the "spreadsheets are functional programming" insight visible—you can watch the pure function evaluation cascade in real-time.

 ### Signal Registry

 Input cells create signals (reactive state containers).
 Formula cells create derived computations that read from those signals.
 The registry tracks: